reskillamericans/website/content/_index.md

 {{% if-equal enroll false %}}

-## Do you share our mission to help underrepresented minorities get access to training so that they can build careers in tech?
+## Do you want to help underrepresented minorities access careers in tech?

 <a class="button-like standout" href="/partner">Partner with Us</a>